For Entry-Level Career Fire Fighters In Vermont

 In 2008, a working group was developed in Vermont to determine the need for, and implement the CPAT process.
 The working group, much like the original IAFF / IAFC task force, is a joint labor / management initiative, consisting of representatives from the Professional Fire Fighters of Vermont, the VT Career Fire Chiefs, the Vermont Division of Fire Safety, and the Vermont Fire Academy.
 Before CPAT in Vermont, career fire departments had varied physical agility testing requirements for entry-level firefighters.
 This results in a lack of standardization.
 CPAT is a licensed process that requires a study to be performed that ensures all firefighters within the jurisdiction, in this case Vermont, perform similar tasks with similar equipment during similar time frames.
 In turn, the study ensures that the CPAT test is valid and fair for all entry-level firefighters throughout Vermont.
-Currently the municipalities of Burlington, South Burlington, Williston, Hartford, Saint Johnsbury, Springfield, and Brattleboro have committed to using this testing process.
+Currently the municipalities of Barre City, Brattlebor, Burlington, South Burlington, Williston, Hartford, Saint Johnsbury, an Springfield have committed to using this testing process.

 A test that is proven safe and is standard with job specifications results in a test that cannot be challenged by a candidate as discriminatory in any manner.
 The IAFF and IAFC have worked with the Department of Justice to ensure the test is fair and legal.